 - How often is the movie page updated?

 - Information is updated whenever changes are reported by the theaters.
-There's usually 4 updates a week.
+There's usually nightly updates.
 Not reported - not updated.

 When something's amok with my back-office environment, I try to post updates on the